Scottish Fold Cat Temperament & Personality

 The Scottish Fold is known for being a moderate-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 6-13 lbs and lifespan of 11-14 yrs, the Scottish Fold requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-13 lbs and lifespan of 11-14 yrs, the Scottish Fold benefits from care tailored to its physical and behavioral profile.
 Choosing a Scottish Fold means preparing for a 11-14 yrs companionship with a cat whose moderate nature and short coat define the rhythm of daily care.

 Family Compatibility